LukeShead/Dueling-Discs/README.md

 ## Quality of the game

 Being my first game I will be creating, the quality of the graphics and gameplay will not be up to standards for some people, however luckily having a simple artstyle means I can work on gameplay more than the graphics as there is not much need to make an intentionally simple looking game overcomplicated.
 With the gameplay, I will be hoping to improve the quality to a smooth and fluid style that will feel satisfactiory for the users to play.
+The quality of this game will be kept by having constant testing and debugging to make sure that the game is of a suitable quality.

 ## Cost of the game